turingschool/curriculum/source/projects/jsblogger.markdown

 The output shows that the generator created several files/folders for you:

+* `app/controllers/articles_controller.rb` : The controller file itself
 * `app/views/articles` : The directory to contain the controller's view templates
-* `app/controllers/articles_controller.rb` : The controller file itself
 * `test/functional/articles_controller_test.rb` : The controller's unit tests file
 * `app/helpers/articles_helper.rb` : A helper file to assist with the views (discussed later)
 * `test/unit/helpers/articles_helper_test.rb` : The helper's unit test file
+* `app/assets/javascripts/articles.js.coffee` : A CoffeeScript file for this controller
+* `app/assets/stylesheets/articles.css.scss` : An SCSS stylesheet for this controller

 Let's open up the controller file, `/app/controllers/articles_controller.rb`.
 You'll see that this is basically a blank class, beginning with the `class` keyword and ending with the `end` keyword.
-Any code we add to the controller must go _between_ these two lines, so I like to insert a bunch of blank lines between them so I have room work work and push that final `end` farther down the page.
+Any code we add to the controller must go _between_ these two lines.

 ### Defining the Index Action